-Chapel Haven’s Scholarship Committee, a subcommittee of our Board of Directors, is pleased to announce the following two scholarship opportunities, per current Chapel Haven families.
+Chapel Haven’s Scholarship Committee, a subcommittee of our Board of Directors, is pleased to announce the following two scholarship opportunities earmarked to help current Chapel Haven families.
 We are indebted to the generosity of current families, who make these two funds available.

 Chapel Haven’s Scholarship Policy flows from its mission statement: “Chapel Haven provides lifelong individualized services for people with developmental and social disabilities, empowering them to live independent and self-determined lives.”
 Chapel Haven is delighted to offer financial assistance to adults enrolled in our programs who have demonstrated financial need.
 Our scholarship policy is an effort both to attract new students and to enable them to thrive in our greater community after completion of our residential programs.